 With spaghetti squash, most people seem to fall into one of two categories:

-There are those who LOVE spaghetti squash as a lower-calorie replacement for pasta; then there are those who shun it, believing that if you’re going to eat pasta, you should enjoy the real thing.
+There are those who LOVE spaghetti squash as a lower-calorie replacement for spaghetti.
+And there are those who shun it, believing that if you’re going to eat pasta, you should enjoy the real thing.

 No matter how many websites you find that claim their spaghetti squash recipe “tastes just like the real thing,” spaghetti squash will never be pasta.